korken89/ptp-sync/math/math.typ

 and $R$ is determined by measurement noise from a data set.
 Finally, the aggressiveness of the model can be tuned by varying $sigma$, until desired responsiveness is found on a collected data set.

 To reject outliers a Mahalanobis gating test will be added, it's simple but effective.
 However it's not suitable for initial convergence.
 Even more so, a Kalman Filter needs help with initial convergence to get good startup performance.
 Hence the initial $T^O$ and $epsilon^O$ will be estimated using least squares on a small initial sample set.

+= Control aim

+The main reason for offset drift is that the effects from the random walk processes cannot be eliminated, hence a controller is needed.
+Given that we can estimate $T^O$ and $epsilon^O$, we can formulate a state feedback regulator that drives the offset to 0.

+That is, find a state feedback controller

+$ u = -g dot vec(T^O, epsilon^O, accent(epsilon, dot)^O) $

+such that

+$ T^O -> 0. $

+Looking at the dynamics we can by inspection see that the full state space is uncontrollable, as the control signal has no interaction with any $epsilon^O$ states.
+However as we only want to control $T^O$ we can see that this state is indeed controllable.
+Which is good, else this would have all been a waste of time.

+To make this work with available LQR methodologies (Octave/Matlab) we need to have a controllable system.
+To get this we need to eliminate the uncontrollable state.

 == Simulation results (acceleration model)